Holiday Break: "The Grim Reaper" - Nate Boone Craft

 So

-My mama bought the money and just took it and
+Jerry gonna tell me, hey man, my mama bought the money and just took it in.

-you're like, I tried to get it back, mama, but she told me me to sit by a little I said yeah I figured that
+And you're like, I tried to get it back, mama, but she told me to sit by a little.
+I said, yeah, I figured that.

-his mother was not kind to him without any money left the two friends had to put their heads together and figure out another plan to replace what had been stolen so with the help of Boone's older brother Pop they decided to rob another drug house down the street a well-known drug establishment that sold weed The robbery was successful and no one got hurt.
+So with the help of Boone's older brother Pop, they decided to rob another drug house down the street, a well-known drug establishment that sold weed.
+The robbery was successful and no one got hurt.

-However, word on the street was going around that Boone and Jerm were wreaking havoc around the neighborhood.
+However, word on the street was going around that Boone and Germ were wreaking havoc around the neighborhood.

 And since Boone and Germ didn't deal with weed, they allowed Boone's brother Pop to take as much of the drugs as he wanted.